AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 * <a name="wagonderived"></a>In _Derived Data_ the tables which are produced by the task are displayed.
 If activated, these are saved to the output if the train is run as a derived data production.
 The produced derived data can be made available by the operators and serve as input for subsequent trains.

 ### <a name="deriveddatatypes"></a> Derived data types
-* At the moment, there are two types of derived data specifications:
+* There are three types of derived data specifications:
   * Standard derived data (marked with 🗂️)- if the wagon is used in a train, this will produce derived data to be used for further analysis.
 The results will not be merged across runs and can be used as input for future train runs.
 Note that standard derived data trains do not submit automatically and may need additional approval.
 If in doubt, please seek advise before enabling derived data tables in your wagon configuration.
   * Slim derived data (marked with green bordered 🗂️) - similarly to the standard derived data case, if used in a train, this will produce derived data to be used for further analysis.
 This is reserved for derived data of small output size.
 The results will be merged across runs and are not available to use in future train runs.
 The data will be automatically deleted after a preset period of time.
 You can mark a wagon for running as slim derived data by checking `Ready for slim derived data`.
+  * Linked derived data (marked with red bordered 🗂️) - linked derived data trains will also produce derived data to be used for further analysis.
+Linked derived data has access to the parent AO2D - this is not the case for other derived data types.
+Like standard derived data, results are not merged across runs.

 * For wagons set as ready for slim derived data, two more fields need to be correctly set:
   * Max DF size - This sets the maximal dataframe size in the merging step.
 Has to be 0 for not-self contained derived data (which need parent file access).